codevence/fair-wizard-guide/docs/applications/analytics/knowledge-models.rst

 Knowledge model details
 -----------------------

-By clicking on the knowledge model ID or name, wew can open that knowledge model detail.
-If we choose to click on a certain version of a knowledge model, that specific versions detail will open.
+By clicking on the knowledge model ID or name, we can open that knowledge model detail.
+If we choose to click on a certain version of a knowledge model, that specific version detail will open.
 The knowledge model detail has four tabs and details.
 The tabs are as follows:

 - Readme
 - Projects